 Taco Bell!
-Michael saw it and offered for us to go there, but today I was determined for us to try something outside of our everyday food.
+M saw it and offered for us to go there, but today I was determined for us to try something outside of our everyday food.

 Signs and shops.
 Some day I might stop in The Body Shop.
 Probably not while in Korea, though, because TBS is everywhere in the States and I've never read very good reviews on their products.

-This Starbucks w as in a pretty cool shaped building.
+This Starbucks was in a pretty cool shaped building.
 It's across from a Turkish Bakery we went in to.
-Michael caught me oogling the food and made the decision for us to step in.
+M caught me oogling the food and made the decision for us to step in.

 Yummy!
 I wanted a little bit of everything, but we settled for a variety pack and some "Meat Bread."
 That's what the sign said it was called and that's what the cashier said it was.

 It's so weird, going to another country and finding so many languages.
 Our cashier was someone who came to Korea from Turkey and speaks Spanish, English, Turkish, and Korean.
 There are lots of places and people like this that came from other countries to make a living here.

 M wanted some.
 So did I, but we figured we should probably not get some ice cream.
 We hadn't eaten lunch yet and didn't want to ruin our appetites.

 We could buy adorable Turkish tea sets here.
 The detail was so intricate!

 After paying for our food, we went to the same Kebab joint M, K, and I went to earlier in January.
 The guy who insisted I was from California was there and we had the same conversation again.
 I got some fries & chicken box meal and M got a sandwich.
 Then we headed back to the car and home.